shirish93/shirish93.github.io/_posts/2024-02-15-llms-and-risk.md

 When venturing into the technical depths of LLMs, specific questions regarding accuracy and safety come to the forefront.

 __Metrics for LLM Performance__: Evaluating LLM performance in critical scenarios goes beyond traditional accuracy metrics.
 Task-specific measures like diagnostic accuracy in healthcare or legal document summarization precision become key.
-Additionally, assessing factual consistency and ensuring alignment with ethical guidelines is paramount.
+Additionally, assessing factual consistency and ensuring alignment with ethical guidelines is vital.

 __Mitigating Risks__: A Multi-Layered Approach: Addressing safety concerns demands a multifaceted approach.
 Adversarial training can help LLMs identify and resist malicious inputs.
 Human-in-the-loop systems ensure human oversight and control over critical decisions.
 Robust monitoring and auditing procedures are essential to detect and address potential biases or errors.